marijaio/marija-docs/elasticsearch-example.md

 Start Marija with:
 ```
-$ docker run -d -p 8080:8080 -v $(pwd)/config.toml:/config/config.toml marija/marija
+$ docker run -d -p 8080:8080 -v $(pwd)/config.toml:/config/config.toml nl5887/marija-enterprise
 ```

 Visit Marija with your browser on [localhost:8080](http://localhost:8080).
+Because we're using the enterprise version, you will need to login.
+Use the username `admin` and the password `admin`.
 You should now be able to search movies!

 If anything went wrong, try looking at the logs of the Marija container.
 Run `docker ps` to find your container ID, and then run `docker logs CONTAINERID`.